13 Best Salesforce Alternatives in 2026

 - Google Sheets and Looker Studio integration for reporting

-Limitations: Completely tied to Google Workspace — not viable for Microsoft 365 or other email clients.
+Limitations: Completely tied to Google Workspace -- not viable for Microsoft 365 or other email clients.
 No marketing automation, invoicing, or project management.
 Limited customization for complex sales processes.
+Business tier at $134/user/month approaches Salesforce Pro Suite pricing without the depth .

 SugarCRM has its roots in open-source CRM and still offers more deployment flexibility than most alternatives.
-It is a strong Salesforce competitor for companies that want customization depth and an on-premise option.
+It is a strong competitor for companies that want Salesforce-level customization depth with an on-premise deployment option -- something Salesforce dropped entirely when it went all-in on cloud.

 Key features: